PATILYASHH/Youtube-Video-Pause-Extension/contribution.md

 4. Push your changes to your forked repository.
 5. Create a pull request from your forked repository to the original repository.
 6. Wait for the maintainers to review your pull request and merge it into the original repository.

 ---

-# Rules -
+## Rules

-1. Please make sure your code is clean and well-documented.
+1. Ensure your code is clean and well-documented.
-2. Please follow the coding standards and conventions of the project.
+2. Follow the coding standards and conventions of the project.
-3. Please make sure your code is tested and works as expected.
+3. Test your code to ensure it works as expected.
-4. Please make sure your code is compatible with all the supported platforms and environments.
+4. Ensure your code is compatible with all supported platforms and environments.
-5. Please make sure your code is free from any security vulnerabilities.
+5. Make sure your code is free from security vulnerabilities.
-6. Please make sure your code is free from any copyright issues.
+6. Ensure your code is free from copyright issues.
-7. Please make sure your code is free from any plagiarism issues.
+7. Ensure your code is free from plagiarism.
-8. Please make sure your code is free from any bugs or errors.
+8. Ensure your code is free from bugs or errors.

 ---

-# Task While contrbuting -
+## Tasks While Contributing

-1. Add Your ***Name*** and ***User Name*** in the Contributors section.
-[Here](contribution.md)
+1. Add your ***Name*** and ***Username*** in the Contributors section [here](contribution.md).

 ---

-# Contributers-
+## Contributors

 1. [Yash Patil](https://github.com/patilyashh) - [Owner]